 Community Advisory Groups

-Regional Local Community Advisory Groups have been established to provide advice to our Boards on activities and programs focused on community engagement.
+Regional Local Community Advisory Groups provide strategic advice to our local Boards around matters relating to our customers and stakeholders.

 Murray Local Land Services has three community advisory groups operating in the Murray region: the Murray Local Community Advisory Group (Murray LCAG), Murray Aboriginal Technical Group (MATG) and the Murray Regional Weed Committee (MRWC).